 Looking for more things to do in Lisbon?
 Check out our list of 10 Free Things To Do in Lisbon, which includes shopping at the sprawling outdoor Flea Market Lisbon, visiting historic Lisbon churches and other Lisbon landmarks.

 Lisbon Sightseeing Tips

 If you plan on visiting museums and sites – and traveling via public transportation – the Lisboa Card can provide significant savings.
-With the Lisboa Card, all public transportation (including the Santa Justa Lift) is free, as are many museums, and top Lisbon sights – like St. George Castle (Castelo de Sao Jorge) can be visited with a reduced admission fee.
+With the Lisboa Card, all public transportation (including the Santa Justa Lift), is free as are many museums, and top Lisbon sights – like the included Pilar 7 Bridge Experience.
+Other sights, like St. George Castle Lisbon (Castelo de Sao Jorge), can be visited with a reduced admission fee.

 In addition to sightseeing in Lisbon, the most popular Lisbon day trip (besides a jaunt to Belem and Cristo Rei, as mentioned above) is a combo excursion to the UNESCO heritage town of Sintra and coastal Cascais.
 Although this journey can be completed on your own, an organized small-group tour from Lisbon to Sintra and Cascais can cost as little as $50 (and you are almost guaranteed not to get locked in a train station, like we did!)

 During our trips to Lisbon, we have stayed in Airbnb apartments in Alfama (the east side of the city) and Lapa (the west side of the city) – and we have also stayed in the posh Altis Hotel and Spa in Belem.

 Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)